 One of the best ways to avoid accidents during winter weather is to drive defensively.
 This means driving at appropriate speeds for current conditions.
 In some states, police officers will conduct traffic stops for driving at the posted speed limit if weather conditions are too severe.
 If the posted speed limit is 55 mph, but snow and poor road conditions exist, it would probably be safer to drive at 45 mph or 40 mph.

 Preparing for winter travel is also important.
 The holiday season means more drivers on the road.
 If you plan to travel through unfamiliar areas, make sure you find directions before your trip and know where you are going.
 A passenger may be able to help with navigation, but if you drive alone you should use some type of hands-free GPS navigation device or stop periodically at safe places to check your route.
 It is also wise to keep an emergency kit in your vehicle in case you experience an accident or ice and snow strand you in cold weather.

-Anyone who experiences a car accident due to negligent driving in winter weather should contact a personal injury attorney.
+Anyone who experiences a car accident due to negligent driving in winter weather should contact the personal injury attorneys at Cannon & Dunphy, S.C.
 Depending on the location and nature of the accident, an attorney can help handle insurance claims and help determine the available legal options.
 Winter accidents tend to cause severe injuries and significant property damage, and a personal injury attorney can help a client recover his or her losses